High Tide (1947 film)

 High Tide is a 1947 American film noir directed by John Reinhardt.
 The film features Lee Tracy, Don Castle and Julie Bishop.

 Plot

-The editor of a newspaper hires a former employee-turned-private-investigator to protect him during an ongoing power struggle.
+The editor of a newspaper hires a former employee-turned-private-investigator to protect him during a power struggle.
 The private eye discovers the truth and the two men end up in a precarious situation after the editor's actions catch up with him and his plans backfire.